DeanCording/node-red-contrib-fs-ops/README.md

 The nodes and functions provided are:

-  * fs-ops-move - Move, rename, or link files and directories
+  * fs-ops-move - Move or rename files and directories
+  * fs-ops-copy - Copy or link files
-  * fs-ops-delete - Delete a file or directory
+  * fs-ops-delete - Delete file/s or directory
   * fs-ops-access - Test existence and accessibility of a file or directory
   * fs-ops-size - Get size of a file or directory in bytes
   * fs-ops-link - Determines if a file is a link and returns the file it links to.